 Specifically, we are interested in the following questions:

 - How normal/cancer cells sense energy and nutrient availability?

-- How cancer cell adapt to survive and grow under metabolic stress?
+- How cancer cells adapt to survive and grow under metabolic stress?

-Our current research efforts are directed towards three projects:
+Our current research efforts are directed towards two projects:

 - Lin A, et al, Oncogene, 2014